bstag/Antler/src/content/docs/deployment.md

 - **Schema Validation**: Dynamic form generation and validation

 ### Production Mode
-In production, MdCms generates a **pure static site** with no admin functionality:
+In production, Antler generates a **pure static site** with no admin functionality:

 - **Static Files Only**: Pre-rendered HTML, CSS, and JavaScript
 - **No Admin Interface**: Admin routes are excluded from the build